dcblack/technology_demonstrator/README.txt

 This directory contains several subdirectories: hls/, rtl/, src/, sysc/ and zedboard/ representing the component parts.
 There are also a few supporting
-directories: docs/ contains information about the project. bin/ contains some supporting scripts for one of several makefile flows (systemc related). etc/ contains makefile automation.
+directories: docs/ contains information about the project. bin/ & lib/ contain some supporting scripts for one of several makefile flows (systemc related). etc/ contains makefile automation.
 NOTE: Hopefully you do not need to understand the two makefile flows in any detail.
+You may wish to add bin/ to your search path.

+IMPORTANT: There is also a .git/ repository present because this project was maintained under git; although, with not a lot of rigor.
+Some of the branches and tags may have better versions.
+This of course assumes you know git or can spend time learning the basics.

 The core design is represented by src/dev_hls.cpp.
 Other files under src/ are for stand-alone testing.